piccolo-orm/piccolo_web/content/blog/asyncio_gather.md

 ---
 title: asyncio.gather
 date: 2020-02-15
-description: A look at asyncio.gather, an important part of the asyncio Python library for concurency.
+description: A look at asyncio.gather, an important part of the asyncio Python library for concurrency.
 ---

 When it comes to learning the [asyncio](https://docs.python.org/3/library/asyncio.html) library in Python, there are two important functions to be aware of.
 The first is `run`, which is a simple way to run a coroutine, and the second is `gather`.